-Figure 8: Front Panel

-4.2 Display

-Turn the power switch on.
+Figure 8: Front Panel 4.2 Display Turn the power switch on.
 Be patient, the start up sequence will take about the same time as it takes a computer to boot up, approximately 2 minutes.
 At first the display backlight will blink and all output LEDS will light.
 Around 30 seconds later, the display backlight will come on, and the LEDS will shut off.
 Then the display will come up, and show you the % complete status of the start up process.
 After around 1 minute, the Summary Screen will appear.
 In 15 seconds, you will hear 3 beeps, and the controller is ready to go.

-The Summary Screen will display the sensor inputs (Conductivity, pH, and/or ORP if applicable) and the most significant active alarm.
+The Summary Screen will display the sensor inputs, analog inputs, PPM, etc (up to 5 parameters selected from the Startup web page) and the most significant active alarm.
 Any additional alarms may be viewed by pressing the Down Arrow key.